 Check out my blog post, with more details about visiting Jardines Peregal, HERE.

 The beauty of Mexico City lies in its versatility; there’s no one-size-fits-all itinerary.
 The city’s diversity and dynamism enable each traveler to craft their own unique experience, weaving together must-see attractions with hidden gems and personal discoveries.
-While the suggestions I’ve provided here to explore Mexico City in four days offers a comprehensive introduction to the capital, I encourage you to let your own interests and curiosities guide you as well!
+While the suggestions I’ve provided here to explore Mexico City in four days offers a comprehensive introduction to the capital, I encourage you to let your own interests and curiosities guide you as well.
+Allow yourself some time to get lost, and see what you discover!

 If you are planning a trip to Mexico City (or anywhere else in Mexico), make sure to check out my Mexico Destination Guide to discover everything you need to know before you go to MexicoFrom what time of year to visit, to airport airport tips and transportation tricks, I’ve got you covered!